Gary Chandler, Public Health & Public Policy

 Studies suggest that two thirds of the autism epidemic is environmentally caused.
-The same source of contamination is likely fueling other forms of brain disease in humans and wildlife.
+The same source of contamination is fueling other forms of brain disease in humans and wildlife.
+Proteins seem to connect them all.

 In 2015, the CDC reported that 1 in 45 children in the United States now has autism spectrum disorder (ASD), which includes Asperger’s Syndrome.
+It just updated the figure to 1 in 40.
 Just a few years ago, the rate was estimated at one in 88.
 Boys are five times more likely to be autistic than girls.

 According to a 2010 study by the CDC, Utah, North Carolina and New Jersey have the highest rates of autism.
 ASD strikes one in every 32 Utah boys, and one in every 85 girls.
 In New Jersey, one in every 28 boys has ASD.
 The picture has likely changed dramatically since 2010.
 Plus, these regional discrepancies may also reflect the varying ability to identify autism cases in surveys from one region to another more than a statistical difference in prevalence.
 Some parents are reluctant to have their children labeled, which means that they avoid honest answers on such screenings, or avoid the screenings altogether.
 Diagnosis among ethnic minority children lags behind, so it’s unknown how many children with autism remain undiagnosed.